opengeospatial/om-swg/README.md

 The contributor understands that any contributions, if accepted by the OGC Membership, shall be incorporated into OGC standards documents and that all copyright and intellectual property shall be vested to the OGC.

 ## O&M revision target timeline
-Last updated 9 Dec 2020
+Last updated 3 Feb 2021

 | Date        | Event | ISO 19156                     | OM_JSON | OMXML |
 | ------------|-------|------------------------------ |-------|---------|